 The Counselling Foundation of Canada requires grant recipients to submit Grant Progress Reports (for multi-year grants) and Grant Final Reports (for all grants).
 An email with a link to complete a Grant Report will be sent approximately four weeks in advance of the due date.
 Grant recipients may also choose to discuss their progress orally instead of a written report.
 Our reporting process serves three purposes:

-- This allows us to fulfill our due diligence as required by the Canada Revenue Agency as a nonprofit grant-making organization;
+- It allows us to fulfill our due diligence as required by the Canada Revenue Agency as a nonprofit grant-making organization;

 - The information collected influences our ongoing work as lessons learned from Grant Reports can help us shape our granting priorities and refine how we look at future requests for support.
-This information is also used to assess how the Foundation can leverage its resources to contribute to the greatest change in Canadian society;
+We rely on the honest feedback of our grant recipients to help keep us up-to-date on the issues facing communities.

 - We share lessons learned captured in Grant Reports with nonprofit sector stakeholders as a means of enhancing the legacy of the support we provide.
 Doing so allows others to learn from and use best practices derived from our grant recipients’ work.